pypr/compyle/docs/source/details.rst

 JIT transpilation
 -----------------

-ComPyle also support just-in-time transpilation when annotations of a function are not provided.
+Compyle also support just-in-time transpilation when annotations of a function are not provided.
 These functions are annotated at runtime when the call arguments are passed.
 The generated kernel and annotated functions are then cached with the types of the call arguments as key.
 Thus,